But sometimes friends are far away

 Members of the Pastoral Care Team are available to regularly visit those who are unable to leave their home.
 We also lead services of worship regularly in Swan House, The Gables, and Lyons' Court.
 Everyone on the team is authorized to bring Holy Communion to your home.

-Hospital Chaplaincy - Revd James Thomson
+Hospital Ministry - Revd James Thomson

 When someone goes into the hospital, you may wish to see a Hospital Chaplain.
 Revd James Thomson serves one day a week at Hinchingbrook Hospital and on other days at Peterborough City Hospital.